The Role of Technology in Chronic Care Management

 • And time-consuming consultation process

-Thus, a result-driven solution is needed to help the patients to overcome chronic conditions and reduce the overall medical cost in one go.
+Thus, a result-driven solution is needed to help the patients overcome chronic conditions and reduce the overall medical cost in one go.

 Sensing the opportunity, technology comes into the picture.